 As every semester comes to a close, we here at Bwog take the time to turn to our graduating seniors and ask them to offer their wisdom to current and future generations of Columbia students.
-It’s a time-honored tradition and stands alongside housing coverage or anytime readers want to question our journalistic integrity as one of our most popular.
+It’s a time-honored tradition and stands alongside housing coverage and anytime readers want to question our journalistic integrity as one of our most popular.
 Everyone is clamoring to see themselves and their friends answer the oral sex or cheese question and ask us to pour one out for Cannon’s one last time.

 It’s a process and by the time we post all these cheese puns, all the decisions are made.
-So that’s why I’m asking you to please step away from that email you’re currently writing to email@example.com telling us that we absolutely have to feature the wisdom of your best friend or your sophomore year RA.
-We understand that they’re important to you, in some way, and most of the time we love it when you email us.
+So that’s why I’m asking you to please step away from that email you’re currently writing to firstname.lastname@example.org telling us that we absolutely have to feature the wisdom of your best friend or your sophomore year RA.
+We understand that they’re important to you, in some way, and most of the time, we love it when you email us.
 But also, my sanity is important to me so I’m asking you kindly to delete the draft and go back to procrastinate packing/unpacking/napping some other way.

 The nomination process/timeline exists for a reason.
 I know that time is a social construct and all that jazz, but like that one asshole LitHum professor you had freshman year, it’s one that we’re pretty strict with.
 Why should we take the time to disrupt our process if you couldn’t find the time in the weeks (that is weeks plural) to pour out your eternal love and affection for that senior in your life?
-Midterms and final may wait for no one, but we reminded you, made your life even easier with a nifty Google form, and honestly, you were probably just bingeing the new season of A Series of Unfortunate Events anyway.
+Midterms and finals may wait for no one, but we reminded you, made your life even easier with a nifty Google form, and honestly, you were probably just bingeing the new season of A Series of Unfortunate Events anyway.

 And honestly, while a good number of them are heartfelt explanations about why so-and-so deserves a senior wisdom, there are way too many that are just “Hi my name is Devin, you should definitely give my best friend Derek a senior wisdom.
 He has a lot of wisdom to share!
 I hope to see him on the site soon!”

 Fuck you, Devin and the 8000 other emails I’ve trashed immediately.
-Juniors, if you’ve spent your last 3 years crafting your perfect oral sex or cheese responses, make sure you or your friends nominate you on time next you or your wit will be lost to the abyss forever.
+Juniors, if you’ve spent your last 3 years crafting your perfect oral sex or cheese responses, make sure you or your friends nominate you on time next year or your wit will be lost to the abyss forever.